Muhammad ibn Rushayd: Life

 Muhammad ibn Rushayd was born in 1259 in Ceuta (Arabic: Sabta, hence his nisba al-Sabti), and during youth he studied hadith (the prophet's tradition) and Arabic grammar.
 In 1284 he travelled east to the rest of the Islamic world in order to perform the hajj (pilgrimage) and study.
 He embarked at Almería in the Emirate of Granada where he met the poet Ibn al-Hakim al-Rundi, a man from Ronda who was around his age and travelling east for the same reason.
 They became friends and together visited Mecca, Medina, Damascus, Cairo, and major cities in North Africa, and studied under prominent teachers.
 His friend returned to Ronda in 1286 while he continued his journey for one more year.

 After his travels, he returned to Ceuta until 1292 or 1293 when he was invited by Ibn al-Hakim—then a minister at court—to come to Granada.
 There he became the imam and khatib of the city's great mosque, and there he gave commentaries on two hadiths from Sahih al-Bukhari every day.
 He then was appointed as a judge with the title qadi al-manakih.
 In 14 March 1309, a coup d'état in Granada deposed Sultan Muhammad III and Ibn al-Hakim—then a powerful vizier—was assassinated.

-After the loss of his patron in Granada, he left south for the Marinid state.
+After the loss of his patron in Granada, he returned to Morocco.
 The Marinid Sultan Abu Sa'id Uthman II (r.
 1310–1331) appointed him as the imam of Marrakesh's old mosque.
 He was also a jurist in the Maliki school.
 He appeared to be well-respected in North Africa and towards the end of his life he was a close advisor to the sultan.
 He died at Fez on 22 February 1321 (23 Muharram 721 AH).